20 interesting facts about Argentina

 -

-1892 Argentina was the first country to use fingerprints as a form of identification when Francesca Rojas confessed to killed her own children to improve their chances of marrying her friend.
-Her bloody thumb print was found at the crime scene.
-(Source: history.com)
+In 1892, Argentina became the first country to use fingerprints as a form of identification when Francesca Rojas confessed to killing her own children to improve her chances of marrying her boyfriend.
+Her bloody thumbprint was found at the crime scene.
+(Source: History.com)

 -

-tango, the sensual Latin American dance and the music, was created in the 1880s in the dance restaurants (and supposedly the brothels) of the Argentine capital Buenos Aires.
+Tango, the sensual Latin American dance and music, originated in the dance halls (and reportedly brothels) of the Argentine capital Buenos Aires in the 1880s.
 (Source: Britannica)

 -